rp4fx12/city-path/README.md

 ## Running and Testing

 1. Install maven (It has been tested with mvn version - 3.5.3)
+2. Go to root of the project
-2. Run `mvn clean install -Dlog4j.configurationFile=src/main/java/resources/log4j2.xml`
+3. Run `mvn clean install -Dlog4j.configurationFile=src/main/java/resources/log4j2.xml`